Finance & Accounting

 We do not send out monthly statements.
 Checks and invoices are sent out on a pretty strict schedule every two weeks.
 Our goal is to invoice and pay relatively quickly, and typically that falls between 30-45 days from the date of pick up or delivery.
 We have found that statements can cause confusion and often result in duplicate payments, so for that reason (as well as conserving resources) we do not send them.

 If you have questions or concerns about payments or invoices, you may contact one of us on the finance team to assist you.
-Below is list of team members and the items they handle.
-Simply click on the appropriate name to send a direct email or give us a call at 603-736-4401.
+Click the names below to send a quick email or give us a call at 603-736-4401.
 We are happy to help you.

-Paula Dow: Glass invoice and weight questions.
-She is available Monday through Friday 8am to 4pm.
+Paula Dow: Glass invoice and weight questions..
+Available Monday through Friday 8am to 4pm.

 Liz Duncan: Most Fibers, Metals, Batteries, Invoices, payments and other related accounting questions.
-She is available Monday through Friday 8am to 4pm.
+Available Monday through Friday 8am to 4pm.

 Marilyn Weir: Electronics, Propane Tanks, Refrigerant Recovery, Tires, C&D, Plastics, and Account Receivables.
-She is available Wednesdays and Thursdays, 8am to 4pm.
+Available Wednesdays and Thursdays, 8am to 4pm.